 Set yourself a goal

-Whilst it's important to have an ultimate goal e.g. to cycle 45 or 90-miles for Palace to Palace, it's important that you create measurable targets for yourself each week so that this ultimate goal feels achievable.
+Whilst it's important to have an ultimate goal e.g. to walk or cycle 13/26/45/90/500 miles for Your Palace to Palace, it's important that you create measurable targets for yourself each week so that this ultimate goal feels achievable.

-- Tackle a hill that you've been daunting
+- Tackle a hill that you've been avoiding

 - Improve your posture (this can have implications on your endurance)